DCF in CT

 Connecticut DCF Home Visits

-DCF home visits can cause anxiety to even the best parents.
+Connecticut DCF home visits can cause anxiety to even the best parents.
 And DCF has changed their policy in scheduling their home visits.
 In the past, just about every new case resulted in an unexpected knock on the door.
-Now, unannounced DCF home visits are reserved for those cases where DCF believes that the child needs […]
+Now, unannounced DCF home visits are reserved for those cases where DCF believes that the child […]

 DCF Substantiation in Connecticut